 It's a good idea to include cleaning out and organizing your garage as one of your annual cleaning/organizing projects.
 When you clean out the garage, you also want to look for better garage organization ideas to avoid future clutter.

-- Cars – roughly 50% of garages actually hold cars (never at my house though) and these homeowners are likely to have tools and/or cleaning supplies to maintain their cars.
+- Cars – roughly 50% of garages actually hold cars (rarely at my house).
+These car buffs are more likely to have tools and/or cleaning supplies to maintain their cars.

-- Handyman workshop – usually includes a workbench and enough storage for tools and assorted home repair materials.
+- Handyman workshop – for all DIYers, which include a workbench and enough storage for tools and assorted home repair materials.

-- Sports equipment – can require lots of space for big things like bicycles, skiing and all the little things for your favorite sports and the occasional trip to the beach.
+- Sports equipment – can require lots of space for big things like bicycles, skis and all the little things for your favorite sports and the occasional trip to the beach.

-- Gardening tools and supplies – might include a separate table for potting, tools and bigger tools that might include a riding lawn mower that needs the garage door.
+- Gardening tools and supplies – might include a separate table for potting tools.
+Bigger tools may include a riding lawn mower that needs the garage door.

-- Camping equipment – also needs lots of space if you've got a tent, sleeping bags and backpacks.
+- Camping equipment – also needs lots of space for tents, sleeping bags, backpacks and more.

 Garage Organization Depends on …

 There are standard pieces of furniture for your living room, bedroom or home office but no real standards (yet?) for garage furniture.
-And garage storage is more about being functional rather that fancy.
-Often you can build these items because you won't have to worry about mitered corners or hiding the screws used to assemble a piece of furniture.
+Garage storage is more about being functional than fancy.
+That makes it easy to build storage because you won't have to worry about mitered corners or hiding the screws used to assemble a piece of furniture.

 If you're not interested in building your own rolling cart, there are lots of rolling tool carts you can buy (Amazon or HomeDepot.com).
 There are many types of rolling tool boxes.
 Most of them have all the tools stored inside drawers to make it easy to move the box in/out of a truck (my old handyman business).
 My preference is to see all the tools and then that cute little green one meant for car repairs is fun because you can sit on it while working.